Everything you need to know about A/B testing for mobile apps

 - Gain a better understanding of user behavior

-The overall benefit to each of these examples is that A/B testing eliminates guesswork, instead allowing app marketers to rely on data-driven conclusions.
-This is something you can’t afford to avoid, and the earlier you can begin A/B testing and developing your ongoing hypothesis, the sooner you can ensure your app (and your ads) are in the best possible state.
+Ultimately, the learnings gained from A/B tests eliminate guesswork, allowing app marketers to rely on data-driven conclusions.
+This is something you can’t afford to avoid, and the earlier you can begin A/B testing, the sooner you can ensure your app (and your ads) are in the best possible iteration.

 Different types of A/B testing for mobile apps

 There are two types of A/B testing that are relevant to app marketers and developers.
-These both work with the same principle (using comparable audience groups to find a positive variable) but have different functions.
+These both work with the same principle (comparing one variable among a split audience) but have different functions.

 In-app A/B testing

-This is how developers can see how changes to your app’s UX and UI impact metrics such as session time, engagements, retention rate, stickiness, and LTV.
-There will also be specific metrics that will depend on the specific function of your app.
+This is how developers test how changes to an app’s UX and UI impact metrics such as session time, engagements, retention rate, stickiness, and lifetime value (LTV).
+There will also be specific metrics that developers will measure the impact of depending on the specific function of the app.

 A/B testing for marketing campaigns